-This blog, by Pletratech, introduce about AWS Serverless Architecture.
-We are excited to introduce you to some of the most cutting‑edge technologies available in market.
-AWS has been innovating a new architecture patterns in the world of cloud application monitoring and other application lifecycle and health.
+This blog, by Pletratech, introduces AWS Serverless Architecture.
+We are excited to introduce you to some of the most cutting‑edge technologies available in the market.
+AWS has been innovating new architecture patterns in the world of cloud application monitoring and other application lifecycle and health.

 Architecting a Serverless Application

 Serverless architecture is based on four major pillars found in most web applications.

 Computing.
 Most of the time you’ll need computing, but you may not.
 If you have an application that is basically static and just relies on flat files, you wouldn’t really need a computing aspect.
 If you do have computing, they’ll be separated into separate functions, so you should identify them as such in your architecture diagram.
 You may not have enough information at this early stage, but I try to sketch out as much as I know at the time.

 Storage.
 Here I identify what S3 buckets if any, I’ll need.
 I try to be liberal with how many buckets I have so I’m not constraining my design or mixing up files unnecessarily.